Estimated reading time: 12 minutes

 Chilling your Toll House cookie dough before baking can change the game.
 It stops your cookies from becoming flat and crisp.
 The cold dough helps control how much it spreads in the oven.

-Controls Dough Spread in the Oven
+Should Toll House cookie dough be refrigerated before baking?
+It Controls Dough Spread in the Oven

 When you chill the dough, the fat in it gets firmer.
 This means it won’t spread too much while baking.
 Your cookies will keep their shape and thickness, making them taste like they came from a bakery.

-Keeps Cookies from Becoming Too Thin
+Should Toll House cookie dough be refrigerated before baking?
+It Keeps Cookies from Becoming Too Thin

 Chilling the dough also stops your cookies from getting too thin and crispy.
 The cold dough stays in shape in the oven.
 This makes your cookies soft and chewy in the middle with a bit of crispness on the edges.